Continuing Education Activity

 - Outline the expected history and physical findings for a patient with agnosia.

 - Summarize the treatment options available for agnosia.

 - Explain the interprofessional team strategies for improving care coordination and communication for patients with agnosia.

 Agnosia is a rare disorder whereby a patient is unable to recognize and identify objects, persons, or sounds using one or more of their senses despite otherwise normally functioning senses.
-The deficit cannot be explained by memory, attention, language problems, or unfamiliarity to the stimuli.
+The deficit cannot be explained by memory, attention, language problems, or unfamiliarity with the stimuli.
 Usually, one of the sensory modalities is affected.
 For example, a patient with agnosia may not be able to identify a cup by sight, although they may be able to tell its color and identify it by touch by its shape and texture.
-It is not same as anomia.
+It is not the same as anomia.
 Anomia is a naming disorder in which patients cannot name an object despite using their other sensory modalities like touch and smell.